elevate0123/CSE/IGNOU MSO/SY/SY MSOE 03 Sociology of Religion.md

 | **Evolutionism** | **E.B.
 Tylor**, **James Frazer** | Origins of Religion, Animism, Magic |
 | **Indian Sociology** | **M.N.
 Srinivas**, **T.N.
 Madan**, **B.R.
 Ambedkar** | Lived Religion, Caste & Religion, Non-renunciation, Conversion |

-This completes the entire study package for MSOE-003.
-You are now equipped with a comprehensive, deep, and strategically organized set of resources to excel in your examination.

 ---
 ---